 After Owen Wallace cancels his Delta Auto Protect car warranty, the company promises him a refund.
 That was seven months ago.
-Where’s his check?
+Where’s the $2,2365 check that Delta Auto Protect owes him?

-Q: Delta Auto Protect, which handles my car warranty, owes me $2,365.
-I canceled my warranty seven months ago after I traded in my old car for a new one.
+Delta Auto Protect owes me $2,365.
+I canceled my car warranty seven months ago after I traded in my old car for a new one.
 The warranty is no longer needed.

 I have been getting the runaround ever since.
 I spoke with a representative six months ago, who assured me that a check was “on the way.”
 A month later, I called back and spoke with another representative who said he had no idea about the status of my payment but promised to check.